Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Methodology

-In this paper, we use the Whisper encoder~\cite{pmlr-v202-radford23a}, which demonstrates robust audio feature extraction capabilities derived from pretraining on large-scale corpora, as our speech encoder.

-\paragraph{MoE Speech Projector.} The speech projector connects the speech encoder to the LLM by mapping the representation space of the encoder output with the LLM input.
-Considering the representation space gap across different languages in CS speech, we propose the MoE Speech Projector.
-Each MoE layer consists of a set of $N$ expert linear layers $E=(E_1, E_2, ..., E_N)$ and a sparse router $G$.
-For the $l$-th MoE layer, the sparse router predicts the probabilities of the input $\bm{h}_l$ being assigned to each expert to select the corresponding Top-$k$ experts at the token level.
-The outputs of the selected experts are then weighted by their corresponding probabilities and summed to produce output $h_{l+1}$.
+\paragraph{MoE Speech Projector.} The MoE speech projector connects the speech encoder to the LLM by mapping the representation space of the encoder output to the LLM input.
+Each MoE layer consists of a set of $N$ expert linear layers $E=\{E_1, E_2, \ldots, E_N\}$ and a sparse router $G$.
+For the $l$-th MoE layer, the sparse router predicts a probability distribution over experts and selects the top-$k$ experts at the token level.
+The outputs of the selected experts are then weighted by their corresponding probabilities and summed to produce the output $\bm{h}_{l+1}$.
 The complete computation process is formulated as follows: